- How to Write the Common Application Essays 2017-2018 - March 25, 2017

 If you’ve already responded to Common App prompts 1, 2, or 5, you may be able to use the same story here (check whether your original essay discusses your character).
 If not, this is a great prompt to let your creative side shine; UW actually encourages applicants to write stories rather than essays.

 When choosing an experience to write about, try to pick something that ultimately casts you in a positive light.
-If you want to demonstrate your character, think about times you acted in a way you’re particularly proud of: putting forth your best effort in game against a much stronger opponent, persuading your class to give its senior trip money to classmates in need, and staying calm in an extremely stressful situation are all examples of great topics.
+If you want to demonstrate your character, think about times you acted in a way you’re particularly proud of.
+Putting forth your best effort in a game against a much stronger opponent, persuading your class to give its senior trip money to classmates in need, and staying calm in an extremely stressful situation are all examples of great topics.

 If you decide to write about a character-shaping experience, it’s fine to talk about a time you acted in a less-than-admirable fashion — just make sure that the second half of your essay discusses what you learned and how you’ve changed.
 For example, if you write about refusing to share a toy in kindergarten, make sure you explain how your friend’s disappointment taught you the importance of generosity, and give examples of how you currently apply that lesson in daily life.